Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 console.log(arrayBuffer); // ArrayBuffer object representing the data
 ```

+### Time Complexity: O(1)
+Accessing the buffer property of a TypedArray is a constant time operation.

 Using TextEncoder for string data and ArrayBuffer.from (modern JS):
 ```javascript
 const person = { name: "Alice" };